Hritikpaliwal/commitcmd/README.md

-learning to used github with command line just testing and trying things
+learning to use github with command line just testing and trying things